sbhrwl/customer_feedback_analysis/docs/WordEmbeddings/README.md

 - We need to process the text data into numerical tensors first.
 - This process is also called text vectorization.

-### Text Preprocessing options for before performing text vectorization
+### Text Preprocessing options before performing text vectorization
 - Split text into **words**, each word is converted into a vector
 - Split text into **characters**, each character is converted into a vector
 - Extract **n-gram of words or characters** each n-gram is converted into a vector